 Barclay spoke his first two-word phrase at around 18 months old.
-He was waving and said “Bye, Dada” as his dad left for work one morning.
+He was waving and said, “Bye, Dada,” as his dad left for work one morning.
 However, that would be the last time for a very long time we would hear Barclay utter a two word or even a one-word phrase.
 In fact, Barclay would regress in his speech to the point that he almost became nonverbal.

 I immediately did several things.
 First, I asked his pediatrician for a referral to a speech therapist for an evaluation.
-I also contacted early intervention, which in my state is called Early Steps.
+I also contacted early intervention, which, in my state, is called Early Steps.
 Waiting for these evaluations can be a lengthy process.
 Yet children have the most success the younger they are when they begin to receive intervention services.

-I began searching the internet for resources I could use immediately as I waited.
+I also began searching the internet for resources I could use immediately as I waited.
 I found a great resource called Teach Me To Talk.
 It is run by Speech-Language Pathologist, Laura Mize.
-She posts Therapy Tip of the Week videos on YouTube, has guides and books she has written for families and therapists and has super informative podcasts and blogs.
+She posts Therapy Tip of the Week videos on YouTube, has guides and books she has written for families and therapists, and has super informative podcasts and blogs.
 She is an absolute expert in giving fantastic and easy to implement ideas on how to help move a child along the continuum of language development.
 All of her suggestions focus on play.
 She encourages the use of fun and engaging things such as toys, books, and puzzles as therapy tools.
 Through her, I learned that children don’t just jump from being nonverbal to speaking.
-They need to master specific basic developmental skills long before they engage in talking.
+They need to master specific necessary developmental skills long before they engage in talking.
 That starts with things like gestures and making simple sounds as well as being able to keep joint attention with another person.
 So while I waited for our evaluation, I started there.
 We did a lot of making sounds.
 The “vroom” of a car, the “moo” of a cow.
 I’d purposefully pull out engaging toys so we could work on that joint attention piece.
 We practiced pointing to objects on command.
-He still wasn’t speaking, but I began to understand how important those prerequisite skills were.
+He still wasn’t speaking, but I began to understand how vital those prerequisite skills were.
 I started seeing progress long before he ever had his first therapy session.

 Barclay’s speech therapist soon discovered that his speech delay wasn’t just a delay.
 He had Childhood Apraxia of Speech or CAS.
-CAS is a motor planning disability where the child cannot properly produce sounds.
+CAS is a motor planning disability where the child cannot correctly produce sounds.
 It is common for children with CAS to have speech regressions.
 Often they learn a word or sound, then forget it and have to learn it again.
-Which meant, Barclay would have to work very hard to create and maintain intelligible speech.
+This meant Barclay would have to work very hard to create and maintain intelligible speech.

 Even though he still has a long way to go, he has made outstanding progress.
 I continue to learn all I can to help him.
-I still follow Laura almost every day and if she ever reads this I want her to know she has made a giant impact on not only the successes Barclay has made up to this point but also in helping me understand what to expect and how to help move him along in his language journey.
+I still follow Laura almost every day.
+If she ever reads this, I want her to know she has made a giant impact on the successes Barclay has had up to this point.
+Also, in helping me understand what to expect and how to help move him along in his language journey.